ahmadelsallab/jekyllDecent/_posts/2019-06-12-Evolution of text representation in NLP.md

 - Also, its a very sparse vecor; vocab can reach 13M words.

-## Distributional similarity representation: Word vectors
+## Distributional similarity representation: Word vectors or word2vec
 To encode similarity of words in the word representation, we better use the context of the word.
 In this way, words that occur in similar context will have near representation.
 Also, in this way their dot products will not be 0 as in case of OHE, but will have high value if they are similary, and low otherwise.
 This is the objective.

 Learn a dense representation of words, say a vector of 50 or 100 dimensions of real numbers.
 Such vectors represent a projection of the word in a space called the "Embedding" space.
 This vector is called an "Embedding" for short.